camilabandeira/-BrazBrew/README.md

 Through our website, customers will be able to:

-- Explore Our Extensive Drink Menu: Delve into detailed descriptions of our coffee offerings and prices.
-Whether you're in the mood for a classic espresso or something more exotic, our menu is designed to cater to your preferences, with alternatives for milk and sweeteners available.
+- Explore the xxtensive drink Menu: Delve into detailed descriptions of the coffee offerings and prices.
+Whether you're in the mood for a classic espresso or something more exotic, the menu is designed to cater to your preferences, with alternatives for milk and sweeteners available.
-- Discover Our Story: Journey through the origins of BrazBrew, from our humble beginnings to our passion for Brazilian coffee.
+- Discover the Story: Journey through the origins of BrazBrew, from our humble beginnings to our passion for Brazilian coffee.
-- Locate Us: Find comprehensive details about our location, including a map.
+- Location: Find comprehensive details about the location, including a map.
 - Get in Touch: Invite you to reach out with any inquiries, feedback, or just to say hello.
 The website features a user-friendly contact form with direct email.
 Whether you're interested in learning more about our coffee, planning an event, or sharing your BrazBrew experience.
 - Newsletter sign-up: Offers customers the opportunity to stay connected with BrazBrew.